blazium-engine/blazium-docs/tutorials/export/one-click_deploy.rst

 incorrectly installed, device may be improperly configured, etc.), it's good to let the user know that it exists.

-After adding an Android export preset marked as Runnable, Godot can detect when a USB device is connected to the computer and offer the user to automatically export, install and run the project (in debug mode) on the device.
+After adding an Android export preset marked as Runnable, Blazium can detect when a USB device is connected to the computer and offer the user to automatically export, install and run the project (in debug mode) on the device.
 This feature is called *one-click deploy*.